ohiock/taco-bar/README.md

 ## Structure

+Create React App was used as a starting point.
 The app is split up into individual files for each of the "pages".
 In some cases, I pull out sections of a component into a FunctionComponent to make it a bit easier to digest what's happening.
 If that component that I split out is used in multiple places, I pull it to its own file, otherwise it will generally be put to the bottom of the file.

 Since this was a simple, small app, I didn't feel the need to include redux/mobx.
 I think a lot of times, developers jump the gun on that decision and introduce uneccessary complexity to their app.

 You'll also notice that I'm leveraging Typescript, which I think makes development much easier.

+## Handling Currency

+Handling money in Javascript can be tricky (even with this being a simple exercise), so I opted to use Dinero.js.
+This made calculations dead simple and gave me confidence in the totals being displayed.

 ## Routing